 Most importantly, Dr. Orbé-Austin believes that workplaces, particularly those in the media industry, need to be conscious of what their employees may be going through.
 This includes editors being extra mindful of the pieces they are assigning and understanding that people are allowed to set boundaries.
 Also, it’s important that employees are provided with the space and time to get away without consequences, whether it’s to take a short walk, work from home, or utilize any other strategies that might minimize overstimulation.

 Through it all, survivors like Horton are finding ways to cope, but often, they wish workplaces would do more to make office environments safer and more comfortable for women and survivors — especially in times like these.
 “At the very least, I wish that companies or individual department heads would bring folks together to encourage a moment for dialogue, for folks to express their feelings or concerns and finding the best way to navigate the political climate,” Horton said, and she was certainly not the only one who felt this way.

-“No matter what, every workplace needs to prioritise victims and survivors and anyone who is marginalised or vulnerable to abuse — not only in words and actions but literal policies,” Belle concluded.
-“At bare minimum, that's what companies and office places owe [us]: the ability to feel comfortable, safe, and prioritised.”
+“No matter what, every workplace needs to prioritize victims and survivors and anyone who is marginalized or vulnerable to abuse — not only in words and actions but literal policies,” Belle concluded.
+“At bare minimum, that's what companies and office places owe [us]: the ability to feel comfortable, safe, and prioritized.”